ericodle/GINSA/README.md

   <p align="left">
   GINSA is a tool to help biodiversity researchers extract data via GBIF.<br />
-  As marine protistologists, the impetus for this project arose from the obstacles faced during our own research.<br />
+  As marine protistologists, the impetus for this project arose from obstacles faced during our own research.<br />
   Thus, we created a Python program that exploits GBIF's wealth of biogeography data and sequence links.<br />
   Users simply type their species of interest, then GINSA gathers metadata on each GBIF occurrence.<br />
-  Gathered data includes the GBIF occurrence ID, latitude/longitude, and country of origin, all saved to a simple spreadsheet.<br />
+  Gathered data includes the GBIF occurrence ID, latitude/longitude, and country of origin -- all saved to a simple spreadsheet.<br />
   GINSA then downloads SSU rDNA sequences for each occurrence, combining them into a single FASTA file.<br />
-  Biodiversity researchers may then study the biogeography and molecular phylogeny of their target species.
+  We hope this tool serves to empower the biodiversity community!
     <br />
     <br />
     <a href="https://github.com/github_username/repo_name/issues">Report Bug</a>